CoLRev-Environment/colrev/docs/source/index.rst

    :align: center
    :alt: Logo

-CoLRev provides an open-source next-generation environment for collaborative reviews.
+CoLRev is an open-source next-generation environment for collaborative reviews.
 To accomplish major improvements in efficiency, trustworthiness, and richness, CoLRev innovates in key areas:

 - leveraging the transparent collaboration model of **git** for the whole literature review process
 - desigining a **fault-tolerant and self-explanatory** workflow
 - implementing a comprehensive **data provenance** model and **robust identification** schemes
-- providing **state-of-the-art algorithms** for each step of the review process
+- incorporating **state-of-the-art algorithms** to provide end-to-end process support
 - creating an open and extensible ecosystem of **file-based interfaces**
 - fostering **typological pluralism** through different forms of data analysis
 - advancing a built-in model for **content curation** and reuse